-- Protect the streambank from erosion until a permanent solution can be implemented. - Prevent closure of Mortar Creek Road due to erosional forces until a permanent solution can be implemented.
+- Protect the streambank in the vicinity of Mortar Creek Road from erosion until a permanent solution can be implemented. - Prevent closure of Mortar Creek Road due to natural erosional forces until a permanent solution can be implemented.

 4.4 Specific Planning Constraints